jreeee/awccc/future.md

 -n | - | - | write the output in a new file
 -a | [str] | - | use account name else the one in the config -o | [str] | - | overwrites account namein config

+those will update and change as i go, but mark where i kinda want to arrive at